Munmun Dutta: Early life and education

 Dutta was born on 28 September 1987 in Durgapur, West Bengal.
 She completed a master's degree in English.
 In Kolkata, she used to perform as a child singer for Akashvani and Doordarshan.
-While living in Pune, Dutta participated in fashion shows.
-She came to Mumbai and had her acting debut in Zee TV's 2004 serial Hum Sab Baraati.
+She made her acting debut in Zee TV's 2004 serial Hum Sab Baraati.
 Her first film role was in Kamal Haasan's Mumbai Xpress.
 In 2006, she appeared in the film Holiday.